dennismurigi/learningJS/README.md

-#LEARNING JAVASCRIPT
+# LEARNING JAVASCRIPT
-With this respirotory, I aim to learn the basics of javascript.
+With this repository, I aim to learn the basics of javascript.